andresgmg/criptostable.com/README.md

 ### Running locally

-1. `npm run dev` to start the hot-reloading server
+1. `npm start` to start the hot-reloading server
 2. open `http://localhost:3000` on your browser

 ### Building

-1. `npm build` to build the app
+1. `npm run build` to build the app
 2. Copy the contents of the `build` folder and serve it with your own server

 ## Thanks